 A few of our customers hesitate when we offer a sample of one of our blends.
 The smiles on their face, the look in their eyes, when they have a taste says a thousand words.
 One customer said, "That's the best thing I've ever had in my mouth."
 An exaggeration?
 Try for yourself.

 Maple Cinnamon Stick: By adding an organic cinnamon stick to every bottle, then pouring in 180-degree pure syrup, we've created a fun, vibrant flavor.
 The cinnamon is there, but it's not overwhelming.
-Awesome for pancakes, French toast, oatmeal.
+Awesome for pancakes, French toast, and oatmeal.

 Bourbon Barrel Aged: Bourbon-aged products are popular, but the Cobbs Hill team takes extra steps to enhance the process.
 Many maple producers put their syrups in large barrels.
 We use "wet," smaller barrels (less than 15 gals) and let it soak for a long time.
 The outcome is a rich, full-bodied flavor that, as they say in Maine, "really gets your attention."

-Birch/Maple Blend: Belive it or not, you can create a rich, dark syrup from birch trees -- and given the health benefits of birch sap, a lot of folks are paying attention to our new blend.
+Birch/Maple Blend: Believe it or not, you can create a rich, dark syrup from birch trees -- and given the health benefits of birch sap, a lot of folks are paying attention to our new blend.
 Pure birch syrup is a bit heavy, however, so we're merging it with our maple syrup into what we're calling Civil Union.
-Great for the morning, but also perfect for marinades, barbeques, salad dressings, and seafood.
+Great for the morning, but also perfect for marinades, barbecues, salad dressings, and seafood.
 If you want to impress friends with a new, robust flavor, try a bottle of our Civil Union.